i3arnon/i3arnon.github.io/_drafts/task-enumerable-awaiter.md

 }
 ```

-This may be confusing for developers who aren't familiar enough with async-await so I can't recommend this as a best-practice, but if you're interested I added this supoort to my [AsyncUtilities](https://www.nuget.org/packages/AsyncUtilities/) library.
-It also has support for awaiting an`IEnumerable<Task<TResult>>`, disabling `SynchronizationContext` capturing with `ConfigureAwait` and it utilizes C# 7.2 `readonly struct`s.
-The code can be found [on github](https://github.com/i3arnon/AsyncUtilities/tree/master/src/AsyncUtilities/TaskEnumerableAwaiter).
+This may be confusing for developers who aren't familiar enough with async/await so I can't recommend this as a best-practice, but if you're still interested I added this support to my [AsyncUtilities](https://www.nuget.org/packages/AsyncUtilities/) library.

+It also has support for awaiting an `IEnumerable<Task<TResult>>`, disabling `SynchronizationContext` capturing with `ConfigureAwait` and it utilizes C# 7.2 `readonly struct`.
+The complete code can be found [on github](https://github.com/i3arnon/AsyncUtilities/tree/master/src/AsyncUtilities/TaskEnumerableAwaiter).